Freelance Proposal Template + Tips for Success

-Creating an effective project proposal is essential for small businesses today.
-A professional, comprehensive business proposal can be all it takes to impress prospects and land a new client.
+Creating an effective project proposal template is essential for freelance businesses today.
+A professional, comprehensive business proposal can be all it takes to impress leads and land a new client, and earn more money.
 Before I started using templates for my freelance writing business, a huge portion of my time got eaten up by creating project proposals.
-Starting with a quality freelance proposal template can save you a lot of time on pitching, and help you land more clients in the process.
+Starting with a quality project proposal template can save you a lot of time on pitching, and help you land more clients in the process.

-A freelance proposal is a document you submit to potential clients explaining your skills and services.
+A project proposal is a document you submit to potential clients explaining your skills and services as a freelancer.
 It’s tailored to their unique project and needs.

-A freelance proposal is a lot like a job interview for the digital world.
-It’s your chance to convince a potential client that you’re the person they should hire.
-That’s why it’s so important to make each and every proposal you submit perfect.
-Your proposal should illustrate your skills, explain your services, and ultimately convince the client to hire you.
+A proposal is a lot like a job interview for the digital world.
+It’s your chance to convince leads that you’re the freelancer they should hire.
+That’s why it’s so important to make each and every project proposal you submit perfect.
+No matter if you’re apply for gigs on job sites for writers or pitching a new client, your proposal should illustrate your skills, explain your services, and ultimately convince the client to hire you.
+A proposal should be super formal and professional, and start out with a cover like this one:

-Here’s an overview of the key elements a freelance proposal templates should have:
+Here’s an overview of the key elements all freelance proposal templates should have:

 1. Project Information

-Professional proposals include a cover page that includes the following elements:
+Professional proposals should have a cover page that includes the following elements:

 • Project name